-- 24. Article 6 seeks to align transitional provisions regarding mandatory use of Competitive Tender Processes more closely with Article 41 of the Regulation in order to avoid potential conflicts for FTSE 350 Companies, and differs from the transitional provisions envisaged in the Report (which made use of Audit Engagement Partner rotation periods). - 25.
-The Regulation came into force on 17 June 2014 and the application date of the Regulation is 17 June 2016 (Article 44).
+- 25. Article 6 seeks to align transitional provisions regarding mandatory use of Competitive Tender Processes more closely, and to the extent possible, with Article 41 of the Regulation in order to minimise potential conflicts for FTSE 350 Companies, and differs from the transitional provisions envisaged in the Report (which made use of Audit Engagement Partner rotation periods). - 26.
+The Regulation came into force on 16 June 2014 and the application date of the Regulation is 17 June 2016 (Article 44).
 Article 41 of the Regulation provides as follows: